-To begin, there’s the $250 annual fee.
+To begin, there’s the $250 annual fee (rates and fees).
 That’s our starting point.

 Next, let’s assume you’re able to take full advantage of the Uber credit and dining credits.
 The Uber credit is worth up to $120 and the dining credits are worth up to $120 every year.
 These credits together create a value of $240.

 $10 left to cover?
 That should be easy.

 Let’s not count the Uber Eats Pass promotion.
 This is valid for a few reasons.
 First, it’s only good for the first year.
 We don’t know if Amex will continue offering this or not.
 Since we are only looking out beyond the first year, we can’t consider it.